Heavy metal poisoning isn’t easy to recognize … but it’s very real.

-It took eight centuries of lead poisoning before it was recognized for the deadly danger it is.
+It took eight centuries of lead poisoning before it became recognized for the danger it is.

-So you can’t help but question how long we have to wait to have mercury taken seriously as a detriment to our health.
+So you can’t help but question how long we have to wait to have mercury seen as a serious detriment to our health.

 Mercury Poisoning Symptoms

 There’s a long list of potential mercury poisoning symptoms, but some of them are:

 - Muscle weakness

 - Memory loss and brain fog